moodle/devdocs/general/development/process.md

 ### CiBoT

-CiBoT is not a person but a bot who monitors the tracker and performs the [[Automated code review]] when issue is submitted for Peer review or when developer added `cime` label.
+CiBoT is not a person but a bot who monitors the tracker and performs the [Automated code review](https://docs.moodle.org/dev/Automated_code_review) when issue is submitted for Peer review or when developer added `cime` label.

 ### Component leads

 [Component leads](https://tracker.moodle.org/projects/MDL?selectedItem=com.atlassian.jira.jira-projects-plugin:components-page) are developers with some responsibility for particular components (plugins or modules) in Moodle.
 They have authority to decide that a particular fix is suitable and complete enough to be considered for integration in Moodle core and should be called upon to complete peer reviews for code in their components.
-Note that, apart from that, every component also has some [[Component Leads|HQ Component leads]] that will specifically work on associated issues, triaging, monitoring, reviewing, fixing them.
+Note that, apart from that, every component also has some [HQ Component leads](https://docs.moodle.org/dev/Component_Leads) that will specifically work on associated issues, triaging, monitoring, reviewing, fixing them.

 ### Component leads reviewers